 The report gives the example of a woman who complained unsuccessfully to the Ombudsman when she found herself without cover for surgery after an accident because her policy required her to go to emergency within 24 hours.
 She had gone to her GP first for a referral to a specialist.

-Not only are these policies bad value for the taxpayer, some of the most popular junk policies can cost more than the basic cover policies in our private hospital insurance comparison.
+Not only are these policies bad value for the taxpayer, some of the most popular junk policies can cost more than basic cover policies.

 Do you need health cover for accidents?